luka-waronig/HiveDesktop/README.md

-Hive Desktop is a next-generation researcher- and operator-oriented desktop application for orchestrating secure, role-based AI agent swarms from a unified master control deck.
+Hive Desktop is a researcher- and operator-oriented desktop application for orchestrating secure, role-based AI agent swarms from a unified master control deck.
 Achieve controlled multi-agent runtimes with operator-grade governance mechanisms.
+Manage sessions, swarms, and missions.
+Integrate your best chosen providers and models, investigate limits and bottlenecks of multiagent coordination, and help develop the next frontiers of agentic AI scaling paradigms.

 Designed for:
 - Researchers exploring multi-agent coordination.
-- Advanced builders prototyping autonomous workflows.
+- Developers prototyping autonomous workflows and experimental suites.
 - Teams preparing enterprise and institutional deployments.
 - Tier versions: Pro / Teams / Enterprise.
 ---